theimowski/SuaveMusicStoreTutorial/en/using_postgres.md

     ctx.Public.Genres |> Seq.toList
 ```

-Finally, change all column references from PascalCase to Pascalonlyfirstlettercase, e.g. from:
+Next, change all column and table name references from PascalCase to Firstcapitalcase, e.g. from:

 ```fsharp
     on (album.GenreId = genre.GenreId)